nesl/ice40_examples/README.md

 Viewing UART transmission on Windows:
 If on a Windows machine (for viewing purposes only--i.e. this does not apply if you are using a VM on a Windows host), you must download a serial console program such as Realterm: http://realterm.sourceforge.net/, following their instructions to set up a Serial port with 8 bits, no parity, 1 stop bit, and 9600 baud rate.

+## Project Design Process:
+In order to create your own project, start by copying the template provided in the blank project folder.
+The general design process looks like this:
+-- Write your top-level Verilog code in top.v.
+Any additional Verilog files required can be placed at the same level as top.v (in the project folder).
+-- Modify your Makefile: change `PROJ` to be your project name, and if any additional Verilog files are required, they should follow the `FILES = top.v` line, using the format `FILES += newfile.v` where `newfile.v` is the name of any additional Verilog file you have written.
+You can use this syntax for however many files you need.
+-- Modify pinmap.pcf.
+If any pins are required other than the input clock and LEDs, add a line to the pinmap.pcf file using the format `set_io --warn-no-port <wire_name> <physical pin name>`.
+-- Compile your project by running `make` from the project directory -- If your project successfully compiles, connect your FPGA over USB and type `make burn` to program the binary to your FPGA.